tristanlatr/libstatic/README.md

 # libstatic

-Lightweight static analysis library.
+Static analysis library based on [beginet](https://github.com/serge-sans-paille/beniget/).

-The purpose of this module is to provide a simple and easy to use library that help with understanding python code.
-Especially helps to answer questions like:
+The purpose of this package is to provide a simple and easy to use library that help with analyzing a collection of python modules.
-- Is this variable has only one possible value?
-- What is the value of `__all__` variable?
-- Is a name defined?

-- What is the type of an unnatotated variable?
-- Has a name been deleted?
-- What constraints are applicable to this statement?

-## Core principles
-- Python is highly dymanmic language, so this library WILL make mistakes (for instance when a module level list is modified inside a function), but it will get the right values in 90% of the cases, which is more than sufficient
+See ``Project`` and ``State`` classes for reference.